vashaka/HelloWorld/README.md

     * Click on the menu item - _Test\Run All Tests_.
     * Or use the defaul keyboard shortcut - _Ctrl+R, A_.

-## Save Your Work

-The solution code has no code tasks to complete.
-You can go to AutoCode portal, open the task page, and click on the "Check task" button.

-Again, there is no need to do any code changes in this task.

 ## See also